jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).392.png)

 We start at *a*, the procedure which contains a call, located near the center of the diagram.
 It calls b, thereby first accessing c. c Redirects to d with an object line.
 The entering of another object symbol there, is *not* another access. c And d are tightly bound together and go beyond any exits or entrances.
 There are restrictions as to how such a tight bind is established, but those issues are covered later. d Redirects to e with an object line.
 Again, the exit of an object symbol and the entrance of another one is not relevant in the process we’re discussing.
-Then e is bound to f with a type line, making ‘e’ a potential candidate for target object, but only if no other object lines will present itself in the redirection. f Redirects to g with a type line. g Redirects to h with an object line, upon which e looses its candidateship for target object. h Is the end of the redirection so h is both c’s object as well as its type, we give h the alternative names: Oc (object of c) and Cc (type of c).
+Then e is bound to f with a type line, making ‘e’ a potential candidate for target object, but only if no other object lines might present itself in the redirection. f Redirects to g with a type line. g Redirects to h with an object line, upon which e looses its candidateship for target object. h Is the end of the redirection so h is both c’s object as well as its type, we give h the alternative names: Oc (object of c) and Cc (type of c).
 Now we know c’s object and type, we roll back to the access of c, and we continue the journey of our call line.
 Only one access has just taken place.
 The other steps were redirections followed for the access.

 Next the call line accesses i. i Redirects to j with an object line. j However has both a type line and an object line.
 A rule discussed earlier told us that in finding target type and object, a type line is ignored if also an object line is present.
 So we follow the object line to k. k has only a type line, making it a potential candidate for target object. k redirects to l with a type line. l has no lines. k Is the last symbol to be pointed at with an object line, so k is the object of i: Oi, and l is the type of i: Ci.
 Then we roll back to the call line, that can now enter i.